-Boulder, Colo. – The typical modern office is often laid out as offices branching off from hallways; or large, open spaces with ‘work areas’ or walled cubicles.
+Boulder, Colo. – The typical modern office is arranged around a series of offices branching off from hallways.
+Or large, open spaces with walled cubicles.
 Such setups let employees see others, discuss projects, and hold impromptu meetings with relative ease.
-In some open work areas, all they have to do to collaborate with co-workers is swivel their chairs.
+All they have to do to collaborate with co-workers in some open work areas are swivel their chairs.

-Businesses with a far-flung workforce, however, have to find ways to collaborate through technology.
-But most remote workers, often referred to as ‘telecommuters,’ are still linked to a central headquarters.
+However, businesses with a far-flung workforce have to find ways to collaborate through technology.
+But most remote workers often referred to as ‘telecommuters’ are still linked to a central headquarters.

-The dynamic is a little different for businesses that have no central base but are made up of several home offices, tied together by technological tools.
-This is a particularly attractive option for young companies that can’t afford to lease traditional space.
+The dynamic is slightly different for businesses with no central base but several home offices, tied together by tech tools.
+It’s an attractive option for young companies that can’t afford to lease traditional space.

-One Boulder e-commerce company is finding that it’s a key aspect of their success.
+One Boulder e-commerce company finds that it’s a key aspect of their success.

-Running MyGiftCardSupply requires a staff of customer service agents, some of whom must speak multiple foreign languages.
+Running MyGiftCardSupply requires a staff of customer service agents who must speak multiple foreign languages.
 Not long ago, employees of this kind of company would have been centrally-located, sitting in cubicles and wearing headsets.

 But in MyGiftCardSupply’s business model, their six employees could be wearing their pajamas.

-The company has no formal headquarters and is run remotely from Colorado, Chile, Pakistan, and Bangladesh, according to CEO Sam Gastro.
-He founded it in 2012 as an eBay reseller and quickly realized that it could be run entirely from remote locations.
+According to CEO Sam Gastro, the company has no formal headquarters and is run remotely from Colorado, Chile, Pakistan, and Bangladesh.
+He founded it in 2012 as an eBay reseller and quickly realized that he could run his fledgling company remotely.